“Don’t use a big word when a singularly loquacious and diminutive linguistic expression will satisfactorily accomplish

 See how that works?

-If we may be so bold to use our own website as an example, the first words you see are “Small business marketing for ambitious entrepreneurs.”
+If we may be so bold as to use our own website as an example, the first words you see are “Small business marketing for ambitious entrepreneurs.”
 We tell you straight away what we do and who our market is.
 Then comes the how.
 “Converting web design, graphic design and marketing to help scale your business with ease.”
-Again, we tell you who we are helping and letting you decide if you want to continue exploring.
+Again, we tell you who we are helping and let you decide if you want to continue exploring.

-We have very deliberately placed key headings in certain area’s on our homepage to form a narrative.
-You can scroll through our page just grabbing the headlines and you will still have an understanding of how we can help you.
+We have very deliberately placed key headings in certain areas on our homepage to form a narrative.
+You can scroll through our page just by grabbing the headlines and you will still have an understanding of how we can help you.
 That’s what most of your visitors will do too.